google/gsocguides/pages/student/03-making_first_contact.md

 *   Be humble.
 Until you've engaged with the community, for at least a few months, assume that those people talking about things probably are privy to community nuances you might not yet see.
 *   Don't be intimidated.
 Don't let a bad experience stop you from getting involved.
 Just relax and think about why you were snubbed and if there's anything that you should be careful about before participating in another conversation.

-No matter what, don't wait until you apply to initiate contact!
-Engage with multiple communities once the participating organizations are chosen to get a feel for how different groups work.
+No matter what, don't wait until the application period to initiate contact - really!
+Engage with multiple communities once the participating organizations are chosen to get a feel for how different groups work and find the one or two that fit your interests/personality.